nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/IDE_Project.md

 ### IDE language Setting

-For GUI project, project language can be set to "c" or "cpp" in IDE.yml with "project_language" field.
-If not set, the default is c.
-For IAR C++ project, generally you can set project language to "auto" to let the compiler decide how to compile.
+For GUI project, project language can be set to `c` or `cpp` in IDE.yml with `project_language` field.
+If not set, the default is `c`.
+For IAR C++ project, generally you can set project language to `auto` to let the compiler decide how to compile.

 For example: